sbroenne/plugin.video.nhkworldtv/docs/README.md

 The plug-in is feature complete and stable.

+**Recent Updates (October 2025):**

+- Migrated to new NHK World API (`api.nhkworld.jp/showsapi/v1/`)
+- Removed authentication requirements (API now public)
+- Simplified video URL resolution (URLs provided directly by API)
-API endpoints are now hardcoded constants (v7b API version) which makes the plug-in more maintainable.
-Scheduled unit tests run on Github to alert on breaking changes.
+- API endpoints are hardcoded constants which makes the plug-in more maintainable
+- Scheduled unit tests run on Github to alert on breaking changes

 The plug-in is localized but translation only exists for English (GB).
-It only runs on Kodi Nexus and later.
+It runs on Kodi Omega (v21) and Piers (v22).

 ## 1.7.
 Future development roadmap

-There are no main open topics.
+Current priorities:

+- Monitor PR #4718 for official Kodi repository inclusion
+- Respond to any feedback from Kodi team review
+- Monitor for NHK API changes
+- Improve test coverage

+No major feature work planned - the plugin is feature complete.

 ## 1.8.
 Local development environment